Like a Baby: Visually Situated Neural Language Acquisition: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Perceptual context improves training multi-modal neural models compared to training on language alone.
-Specifically, we find that augmenting a predictive language model with images that illustrate the sentences being learned enhances its next-word prediction ability.
-The performance improvement persists even in situations devoid of visual input, when the model is being used as a pure language model.
+Training with perceptual context improves multi-modal neural models compared to training on language alone.
+Specifically, augmenting a predictive language model with images that illustrate the sentences being learned enhances its next-word or masked-word prediction ability.
+The performance improvement persists even in situations devoid of visual input, when the model is used as a pure language model.

 The near state-of-the-art language model, using BERT, reflects the case of human language acquisition less than do the other models, which were trained ``ab initio" in a situated context.
 BERT is pre-trained on a very large corpus, but it still picked up a performance improvement when fine-tuned on the visual context and language, as compared to the corpus language signal alone.
 We do not expect this to be a ceiling for visual augmentation: in the world of training LMs, the MS COCO corpus is, of course, a small dataset.